srihariprabhakar/srihariprabhakar/README.md

 Architecting end-to-end solutions with governance, security, and performance at the core.

-Microsoft Certified: Azure Administrator Associate Managing and monitoring resources like a boss — from VMs to VNets to RBAC.
+Microsoft Certified: Azure Administrator Associate Managing and monitoring resources — from VMs to VNets to RBAC.

 AWS Certified Cloud Practitioner
 Cross-cloud ready, with a solid grasp of AWS fundamentals and customer use cases.